Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** Play Level
 **Created by:**
 **Executed by:**
-**Short Description:**  Tests that pressing the spacebar on keyboard during Gameplay shoots the player's weapon.
+**Short Description:**  Tests that pressing the spacebar on keyboard during Gameplay shoots the Player's weapon.
 ___

 **Pre-conditions**
 * The game is running
-* The player has started gameplay.
+* The Player has started gameplay.

 ___